-As we start this new academic year, we wish to renovate our drive to become a truly studentoriented department and develop a synergy between student and staff from which we can all benefit.
-Please, make sure to use the Department's Social Media and other communication channels and share your feedback as we continue breaking the ground for the History and Archaeology Department of the future.
+We are a student-oriented department that creates synergies between student and staff from which we can all benefit.
+Please, make sure to use the Department's social media and other communication channels and share your feedback, as we continue breaking ground for the History and Archaeology Department of the future.